TechnicaL FOUNDATIONS for Product managers

 What does a Product manager need to know about API?

-Simple API example: buying a cup of coffee
+Example #1: buying a cup of coffee as an API call

 Think of an API is a way to ask a computer system to do some work for you.
 You give the system something as an input, and you receive the answer as an output.

-Whatever the system performed in between to get the results should not concern you per se — which is the point.
+Whatever the system performed in between to get the results should not concern you per se — this is the very point.

 For example, when you order a coffee, you exchange money and coffee choice — the input, for the cup of coffee — the output.

-This is how the API documentation for the coffee purchase might look like:
+This is how the API documentation for the coffee purchase might look:

 # Input Parameters: